The current version of EGL in Mesa implements EGL 1.4. More information about EGL can be found at

 List the platforms (window systems) to support.
 Its argument is a comma separated string such as

 --with-egl-platforms=x11,drm.
 It decides the platforms a driver may support.
-The first listed platform is also used by the main library to decide the native platform: the platform the EGL native types such as
+The first listed platform is also used by the main library to decide the native platform: this defines EGL native types such as

 The available platforms are